 Three vaccinations which are spaced 4 weeks apart at 8, 12 and 16 weeks, followed by a booster at 12 months and then every three years.
 This can reduce the risks of injection site sarcoma.
 Local regulations or individual risk factors may warrant more frequent vaccination as well as the administration of some non-core vaccinations.

 The Australian Veterinary Association (AVA) believes that in most cases, core vaccines need not be administered any more frequently than triennially and that even less frequent vaccination may be considered appropriate if an individual animal’s circumstances warrant it.
 However, local factors may dictate more frequent vaccination scheduling.
 These recommendations may be ‘off label’ for some vaccines.
 AVA vaccination of dogs and cats

-Try to keep cats indoors between the hours of 10am – 4pm, this is even more important if your cat is white or pale coloured.
-Cats should have access to shady area to get out of the sun and if you notice any redness or damaged tissue, especially around the ears, seek veterinary attention.
+Try to keep cats inside between the hours of 10 am – 4 pm, this is even more important if your cat is white or pale cats.
+Provide access to a shady area so that the cat can get out of the sun.
+If you notice any redness or damaged tissue, especially around the ears, seek veterinary attention.

-Cigarette smoke is a known carginogen to both cats and humans.
+Cigarette smoke is a carcinogen in both cats and humans.

-Even if you decide to go with triannual vaccinations, it is still important your cat see a veterinarian at least once a year and twice a year once he reaches 7 years of age for a health check up.
+Even if you decide to go with triannual vaccinations, it is still important your cat see a veterinarian at least once a year and twice a year once he reaches 7 years of age.

 See a veterinarian if you notice any lump larger than a pea, which has been present for longer than a month.